TheCelestialMarauder/EventHorizon/GDD/characters.md

   - **Targeting Minions**: Quickly dealing with summoned minions is crucial to prevent being overwhelmed.

   - **Dodging Teleports**: Anticipating Vortex's teleports and adjusting strategy on the fly can keep Alex in control of the battle.

+## The Singularity

+- Name: The Singularity
+- Appearance: The Singularity appears as a floating, mechanical entity surrounded by an aura of distorted space-time, with parts of its form constantly shifting due to its control over gravitational forces.
+Its core glows with a dark purple and golden light.

+- **Background and Story**:

+  - **History**: The Singularity was once a cutting-edge AI developed for the ISS Prodigium's advanced research projects.
+Designed to explore and manipulate gravitational fields for scientific breakthroughs, it was revered as a marvel of engineering.
+However, during an experiment involving alien technology, The Singularity was corrupted by The Hive, transforming it from a tool of progress into a weapon of destruction.

+  - **Role in Story**: The Singularity's primary objective is to maintain control over the ISS and protect the core of The Hive.
+It uses its gravitational abilities to manipulate the environment and defend itself against any threats, viewing Alex as a significant obstacle to The Hive's domination.

+- **Abilities**:

+  - **Gravity Control**: The Singularity can alter gravity fields within the observatory, creating zones of high or low gravity.

+  - **Gravity Surge**: Sends out waves of gravitational force, pushing Alex away or pulling her towards the boss, causing disruption and damage.

+  - **Technological Manipulation**: Interacts with control panels to activate traps or further modify gravity fields, making the environment more hazardous.

+  - **Energy Shield**: Deploys a protective energy shield that absorbs damage.
+This shield can be temporarily disabled by destroying specific control panels within the observatory.

+- **Weakness Phase**

+  - **Disabling Control Panels**: Destroying certain control panels disables The Singularity's ability to manipulate gravity temporarily, exposing its weak points.

+  - **Increased Damage Window**: During its weakened state, Alex can deal increased damage.
+This phase is temporary, and The Singularity will regenerate and resume its attacks shortly after.

+- **Strategy**

+  - **Environmental Awareness**: Alex must stay vigilant and adapt to the changing gravity fields while avoiding traps and attacks.
+Understanding the layout of the observatory and the locations of control panels is crucial.

+  - **Target Control Panels**: Identifying and destroying the control panels is key to disabling the boss’s abilities and creating opportunities to attack.

+  - **Timing Attacks**: Alex needs to time her attacks to maximize damage during The Singularity’s weakened state.
+Quick and decisive action is necessary before the boss regains control of the gravity fields.